Peter Rasmusen

 Peter Chris Rasmusen (born 30 October 1980) is an American-Greek former baseball player who competed in the 2004 Summer Olympics.
 He played one minor league season for the High Desert Mavericks, the High-A affiliate of the Milwaukee Brewers at the time.
 He was an All-American at Triton College in 1999-2000.
 He hit the game winning home run for Stetson University in their upset of #3 ranked Georgia Tech in the Atlanta Regional of the College World Series in 2003.

-Pete is now a North Central Region CrossFit Games athlete for Team CrossFit Carbon.
-He also owns a CrossFit Carbon in Vernon Hills, Illinois where he coaches as well.